The Night Shift: Unlocking the Hidden Power of Sleep, Dreams, and Cognitive Renewal

 Much of our day-to-day mental processing is more automatic.
 Thus, few new synaptic connections are created with habituated activity.
 A minority of our daily mental activities will include learning something completely new.
 This newly learned behavior will likely “feel” difficult and challenging.
 This new activity will create many new synapses, including synaptic development while we sleep.
 We will discuss why we sleep in the next section.

 One would think we may always wish to reach a flow state.
 It turns out that reaching a flow state is the outcome of highly disciplined LH-based mental resources training.
+High-level athletes reach an RH-centered flow state because of their intensive LH-focused training.
+Fans see the RH-enabled game outcomes, but fans generally do not see the LH-oriented practice where the synapses are wired together.
 The flow state is generally temporary, requiring both unique internal and environmental conditions.
-Most important, building synapses generally requires LH-based training.
 The flow state is the ultimate outcome of the habituated brain.
 Thus, even if we could remain in an RH-centered flow state, we would be reducing our ability to develop new synapses.
 Thus, while the flow state may be “nirvana” it is our slow LH that enables a periodic visit to the flow state and provides for synaptic growth.
-For a deeper dive into reaching a flow state, please see our article: Soccer Brain - the making of the beautiful game.
+For a deeper dive into reaching a flow state, please see our article: Soccer Brain - the making of the beautiful game. |

 Photo Credit: Lisa Genova

 In the next section, we discuss how sleep helps the microglia.
 We also show how brain disease may result from inadequate sleep hygiene.
-We then will show how sleep is part of our thinking maintenance process, especially concerning memory consolidation and synaptic growth.
+We will then show how sleep is part of our thinking maintenance process, especially concerning memory consolidation and synaptic growth.

 3. Sleeping